-- A network of highly-regarded Area Agency on Aging (AAA) services that serve many different communities - AAA services are available to a broad cross-section of the population and provide a trusted avenue for engaging adults and family members - DHS has improved the degree of integration of its aging and BH services by hiring a BH Specialist who is embedded in the AAA - The Office of Behavioral Health contracts with a BH provider to provide guardianship services to individuals who are unable to make critical life decisions for themselves due to incapacity or disability
+- A network of highly-regarded Area Agency on Aging (AAA) services that serve many different communities - AAA services are available to a broad cross-section of the population and provide a trusted avenue for engaging adults and family members - DHS has improved the degree of integration of its aging and BH (Behavioral Health) services by hiring a Behavioral Health Specialist that is embedded in the AAA.

-- Affordable housing

-- Earlier identification of MH needs

-- More access to treatment services that will travel to the seniors

-Better coordination between, and more comprehensive care of, the physical needs of people with mental illness.
-According to the World Health Organization, people with severe MH issues, on average, tend to die 10-25 years earlier than the general population.
-The majority of these deaths are due to chronic physical medical conditions such as cardiovascular, respiratory and infectious disease, diabetes, and hypertension.
+- Affordable housing - Earlier identification of mental health needs - More access to treatment services that will travel to the seniors - Better coordination between and more comprehensive care of the physical needs of people with mental illness.
+According to the World Health Organization, people with severe mental health issues, on average, tend to die 10-25 years earlier than the general population.
+The majority of these deaths are due to chronic physical medical conditions such as cardiovascular, respiratory and infectious disease, diabetes, and hypertension.4